igaray/name_pryer/README.md

 IDEAS:
 - make tokenizer mode be able to specify the token separator
-- add flag to specify working directory, default is current working directory.
-- add flag to specify recursive operation.
-- add flag to specify a filter by glob pattern , e.g. ``-g "*.mp3"``
 - add flag to remove one or all matches of a string
-- find a way to express matches such as "two fields of alfanumeric characters"
 - add name and word dictinaries to know what is a name, what is a preposition, noun, etc
 - make -c tc not uppercase words like 'of', 'and', 'the' except at the beginning
 - add a small expert system which knows how I like my files named and does that automatically